maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 #### 1. XOR-URLs.

 Any resolver should first attempt to parse a URL for being a valid [XOR-URLs](https://forum.safedev.org/t/xor-address-urls-xor-urls/1952).
-This is handled via the `webFetch` API (of `safe_node-app` or similar)

-If so, it is resolved via XOR-URL and if pointing to a ResolvableMap MD, resolution continues thereafter as described in the `Resolvable Map` or `Files Map` as appropriate (if the url has a `path` or `url fragments` eg.).
+If so, it is resolved via XOR-URL.

+- If pointing to a ResolvableMap AOD, resolution continues thereafter as described in the `Resolvable Map` or `Files Container` as appropriate (if the url has a `path` or `url fragments` eg.).
+- If another data type is found, say a `FilesContainer` or `ImmutableData`, that data is retrieved (see point 3 below).

 #### 2. PublicNameSystem.